-All participants (i.e., Group 1 Participants and Group 2 Participants) are eligible to make participant contributions through a pre-tax deferral arrangement and an after-tax Roth 401(k) arrangement as elected by each participant.
+All participants (i.e., Group 1A, 1B and 1C Participants, Group 2A and 2B Participants and Group 3 Participants) are eligible to make participant contributions through a pre-tax deferral arrangement and an after-tax Roth 401(k) arrangement as elected by each participant.
 Participants who are at least 50 years old by the end of the calendar year are allowed to make a catch-up contribution for that year.
 Contributions are subject to certain limitations set by the IRC.
-All participants also are eligible for employer matching contributions which are 100 percent of participant 401(k) contributions up to a maximum of 6 percent of eligible compensation.